The 17 Most Important Trading Metrics

 Reveals risk control flaws.
 If it's 5x bigger than your average loss—you may have broken your rules.

-Crucial for psychology and money management.
+Crucial for psychology and money management — see Drawdowns and Variance for survival-time math.
 Knowing this helps you stick to your plan during tough periods.

 Sounds good, but can trigger overconfidence and over-sizing.
 Know it.
 Don’t fall for it.